This is a big month for Ordinary Vegan. March is nutrition month and I leave at the end of the week for the Holistic Vegan cruise.

 I hope this vegan power plate empowers you to make healthier food choices for you and your family full or part-time.
 Here is a closer look at the health benefits of the five food groups.

 Vegetables, like fruit, are low in fat and calories.
 Plants never contain cholesterol.
 Vegetables are important sources of nutrients including folate, potassium, vitamin A, vitamin C and dietary fiber.
-Eating a diet rich in vegetables will reduce the risk of heart disease, obesity, certain types of cancer and type-2 diabetes.
+Eating a diet rich in vegetables will reduce the risk of many chronic diseases.

 Beans, peas, kidney beans, black beans, chickpeas, and lentils are excellent sources of plant protein.
 Consuming legumes is recommended for everyone because they are an excellent source of fiber, folate, potassium, iron and zinc.
 These nutrients are often low in the standard American diet so consuming legumes is recommended for everyone to maintain health and wellness.